 Ref Title Respondent's Initials Organisation Question Comments Officer Response current Borough Plan?
 The countryside needs protecting for future generations.
 14 Avoid large scale developments in the first place, then there Noted. will be no need for orchards!
 15 Keep developments small so there is limited impact on Noted. existing spaces.
 16 We should be planting trees anyway to help slow down Noted. climate change but not for meeting some artificial quota.
 17 Do not understand what the 'classes' are.
 Where is this Noted.
-The Council have undertook comprehensiv information?
-Why is this process so difficult for ordinary for the document including exhibitions throughout I residents to engage with?
-I attended one of the The Use Classes Order is available to review on the 'consultations' which had a few display boards with very Planning Portal website.
-10 limited information on them. l 18 See answer to Q17.
+The Council have undertook comprehensive consultation information?
+Why is this process so difficult for ordinary for the document including exhibitions throughout the Borough. residents to engage with?
+I attended one of the The Use Classes Order is available to review on the national 'consultations' which had a few display boards with very Planning Portal website. limited information on them.
+18 See answer to Q17.
 Noted.
-1 20 Again, haven't been provided with enough information to Noted.
-Infrastructure will be addressed as part of t make an informed response.
+20 Again, haven't been provided with enough information to Noted.
+Infrastructure will be addressed as part of the plan making make an informed response.
 However, the roads in process before any new development is proposed.
 Nuneaton and Bedworth are already struggling to cope with the amount of traffic from the current housing and industrial areas.
 Any future development must take this into account.
 This is also the case for schools, hospitals, doctors, dentists etc. When I have raised this issue in the past, I have been told that, 'new housing and employment areas come first and the infrastructure will follow.'
-This is unfair to residents 21 of the borough who suffer in the meantime.
-Neted 21 See Q20.
+This is unfair to residents of the borough who suffer in the meantime.
+21 See Q20.
 Noted.
 22 See Q20.
 Noted.
 23 We should be protecting the environment as a priority.
 Noted.
 24 No idea!
-This a nonsensical question for an ordinary resident.
-Noted.
+This a nonsensical question for an ordinary Noted.
+25 resident.
 25 Again, no idea.
 Noted.
 26 The Borough Plan review/consultation has been very poor.
-The Council undertook comprehensive consultatio Most residents had no idea that a review was even taking document including exhibitions throughout the Bo place.
-Putting information on social media is not fair to shared information on the consultation process via older residents who do not engage with that as a form of sources. communication.
+The Council undertook comprehensive consultation for the Most residents had no idea that a review was even taking document including exhibitions throughout the Borough and has place.
+Putting information on social media is not fair to shared information on the consultation process via various media older residents who do not engage with that as a form of sources. communication.
 Being told that the information was also advertised in local libraries is inadequate given that we have all been trying to stay at home as much as possible and avoiding public spaces due to the pandemic!
 80 NA Tetlow King The HAPC supports the vision of the draft plan and would Noted. on behalf of encourage the council to prepare policies which are in the West best interest of the needs of all residents.
-As stakeholders in Midlands the community the HAPC is pleased to be involved in the Housing Association preparation of the plan and for having the opportunity to share their views.
-Planning 7 The HAPC support the option which will allow the greatest A Green Belt Assessment will take place as part of ł Consortium / provision of affordable homes, in the most sustainable evidence base which will consider potential develo Consolition locations.
-Whilst the re-use of previously developed land in against the relevant Green Belt purposes as set ou L I iocations.
-Whilst the re-use of previously developed idiu ill abamst the relevant of een beit purposes as set ou
+As stakeholders in Midlands the community the HAPC is pleased to be involved in the Housing preparation of the plan and for having the opportunity to Association share their views.
+Planning / The HAPC support the option which will allow the greatest A Green Belt Assessment will take place as part of an updated Consortium provision of affordable homes, in the most sustainable evidence base which will consider potential development sites locations.
+Whilst the re-use of previously developed land in against the relevant Green Belt purposes as set out in national